MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/create-alter-continuous.md

 ## Continuous Export with Managed Identity

-Please see [managed identity overview](/data-explorer/managed-identities-overview.md) for more inforomation on how to set up and use managed identity with Continuous Exports.
+Please see [managed identity overview](/data-explorer/managed-identities-overview.md) for more information on how to set up and use managed identity with Continuous Exports.

 > [!NOTE]g
 >Continuous Export jobs exporting data to an External Table that uses impersonation authentication must run on behalf of a managed identity.